 "I cannot see how using funds donated to charity to campaign politically can be in accord with Oxfam's charitable status."

-He said he had received a reply from Mr Shawcross in which he said that "the tweet is currently being assessed to see whether it raises any regulatory concerns".'Speaking out'
+He said he had received a reply from Mr Shawcross in which he said that "the tweet is currently being assessed to see whether it raises any regulatory concerns".

 A Charity Commission spokeswoman said it had received a complaint about the campaign but had contacted the individual concerned for more information about the basis of their objections.

 "It is worth being aware of the rules on charity campaigning," she added.
 "Charities are often the most appropriate organisations to speak out and campaign on behalf of their users.

 "From lobbying politicians to running online petitions, charities can engage in a range of activities to support their charity's aims.
 But charities must never be politically biased or support a politician."

 Ben Phillips, Oxfam's campaigns and policy director, said it was a "resolutely non-party political organisation".

 "We have a duty to draw attention to the hardship suffered by poor people we work with in the UK," he said.